Wildlife of Antarctica: Plants

 The widespread Ceratodon purpureus is a moss that inhabits areas around the globe, and reaches as far south as 84°30'.

 The greatest plant diversity is found on the western edge of the Antarctic Peninsula.
 Coastal algal blooms can cover up to 2 sqkm of the peninsula.
 Well-adapted moss and lichen can be found in rocks throughout the continent.
 The subantarctic islands are a more favourable environment for plant growth than the mainland.
 Human activities, especially whaling and sealing, have caused many introduced species to gain a foothold on the islands, some quite successfully.

 Some plant communities exist around fumaroles, vents emitting steam and gas that can reach 60 C at around 10 cm below the surface.
 This produces a warmer environment with liquid water due to melting snow and ice.
 The active volcano Mount Erebus and the dormant Mount Melbourne, both in the continent's interior, each host a fumarole.
 Two fumaroles also exist on the subantarctic islands, one caused by a dormant volcano on Deception Island in the South Shetland Islands and one on the South Sandwich Islands.
 The fumarole on Deception Island also supports moss species found nowhere else in Antarctica.

 The Antarctic pearlwort (Colobanthus quitensis), one of two flowering plant species in Antarctica.

 The bryophytes of Antarctica consist of 100 species of mosses, and about 25 species of liverworts.
 While not being as widespread as lichens, they remain ubiquitous wherever plants can grow, with Ceratodon purpureus being found as far south as 84°30' on Mount Kyffin.
-Unlike most bryophytes, a majority of Antarctic bryophytes do not enter a diploid sporophyte stage, instead they reproduce asexually or have sex organs on their gametophyte stage.
-Only 30% of bryophytes on the Peninsular and subantarctic islands have a sporophyte stage, and only 25% of those on the rest of the mainland produce sporophytes.
+The moss have adapted to tolerate being dried and frozen under the snow for up to 9 months, with a short active period of only 40 to 100 days.
+Even when the temperature is close to 0 °C, they create their own humid microclimate where the temperature can reach 20 – 30 °C in full sunlight.
+Unlike most bryophytes, many Antarctic bryophytes rarely produce a diploid sporophyte stage due to extreme environmental conditions.
+They primarily reproduce asexually, although sexual reproductive structures may be present on the gametophyte.
+Male and female organs are rarely found on the same plant, making hermafroditic individuals uncommon.
+Only a minority of species produce a sporophyte, with about 25% of moss species in Continental Antarctica and approximately 30% in Maritime Antarctica forming sporophytes.
 The Mount Melbourne fumarole supports the only Antarctic population of Campylopus pyriformis, which is otherwise found in Europe and South Africa.

-Subantarctic flora is dominated by the coastal tussock grass, that can grow up to 2 m.
-Only two flowering plants inhabit continental Antarctica, the Antarctic hair grass (Deschampsia antarctica) and the Antarctic pearlwort (Colobanthus quitensis).
+Only two flowering plants inhabit continental Antarctica, the Antarctic hair grass (Deschampsia antarctica), which grow up to 5 cm, and the Antarctic pearlwort (Colobanthus quitensis).
 Both are found only on the western edge of the Antarctic Peninsula and on two nearby island groups, the South Orkney Islands and the South Shetland Islands.
+On South Georgia and other subantarctic island there also grow plants such as coastal tussock grass, that can reach 2 m in height.